undergroundwires/CEH-in-bullet-points/chapters/11-firewalls-ids-and-honeypots/firewall-overview.md

 - Also known as ***multi-homed hosts***, ***multihomed hosts***, ***multi homed hosts***, ***multi homed firewalls*** or ***multihomed firewalls***.
 - 📝 A host / firewall that has more than single network interface (NIC)
+- Requires a minimum of 3 network connections
 - Each interface are connected to separate network segments

 ### Dual-homed firewalls